kienmarkdo/Taxi-Geolocation-Clustering-DBSCAN/Prolog/README.md

 ## Dataset
-Since we are not implementing the DBSCAN algorithm and only *merging* the results created by DBSCAN (specifically, the concurrent version), the dataset will be CSV files containing extracted clusters in each partition. ample clustering results of 7 partitions are provided in 7 CSV files in the form `partition##.csv`.
+Since we are not implementing the DBSCAN algorithm and only *merging* the results created by DBSCAN (specifically, the concurrent version), the dataset will be CSV files containing extracted clusters in each partition.
+Sample clustering results of 7 partitions are provided in 7 CSV files in the form `partition##.csv`.
 From that, we can create a knowledge base `partition` using the predicate `import`.

 ```prolog
 ?- import.